Q. What is the application process?

-Q. Do I have to come to Anchorage to be tested?
+Q. I live out of state.
+Do I have to come to Anchorage to be tested?

-Out of state applicants typically have to make two separate one week trips to Anchorage to complete the selection process.
+Out of State applicants will be expected to make TWO separate trips to Anchorage during the selection process.

 Q. I can't find my Letter of Instructions.
 Where and what time is the entry level testing?

 For those that have already submitted their Request to Test form and have been approved for testing, the entry level test is conducted at the APD Training Center at 3760 W. Dimond Blvd.
-Those whose last name begins with A-L test at 8:00 am hours, those with last names that begin with M-Z test at 1:00 pm.
 Be sure to arrive at least 20 minutes early and bring your driver's license.

 General Recruitment Questions

 Q. I'm currently serving in the United States Navy and I am interested in joining your police force when I leave active duty.
 I am concerned with a few things though.
 I was wondering what the changes of going through the academy or even being accepted into the academy while staying in the U.S. Naval Reserves.
 Would you even accept someone with that commitment?
 Also what is the percentage of recruits that make it through the academy?

 A. You do not need to be concerned about joining our department and having a reserve commitment.
 We have many officers serve in Reserve and National Guard Units; in fact, several officers have been recently activated.
 Our Recruiting and Training Departments try to select candidates that meet department requirements and have the best opportunity to complete the training.
 It is difficult to give you a percentage of candidates that don't make it through the process, but normally there are a few candidates from each academy that realize that police work is not what they expected.
 If you are considering APD, please visit our recruitment website.

 Q. Is there an upper age limit for the patrol officer position?